 ☆ Atrocity / Gouge My Eyes Out / Sinful

 The first part is a 5-star (★★★★★) rating scale.
-Some publications use only 4 stars–Christianity Today and Roger Ebert come to mind–but I’ve chosen the 5-star system for its easy parallel to IMDB, Netflix, and Letterboxd.
+Some publications use only 4 stars–Roger Ebert comes to mind–but I’ve chosen the 5-star system for its easy parallel to IMDB and Letterboxd.
 If I’ve rated it 4 stars here, it has 4 stars on Netflix and an 8/10 on IMDB.
 (You can read more about the origin of the “stars” criteria and other ratings systems in this enlightening WSJ article.)

 I’m admittedly prone to giving slightly higher reviews than many critics.
 Most of the films I watch will have a rating between ★★½ and ★★★★, and rarely does a ★★ or below end up in my journal.
 Perhaps this is because I’ve honed my tastes and judgments to a point where I can tell if I’ll appreciate or enjoy a film before I see it.

 Keep in mind: just because I gave a film 4 or 5 stars doesn’t mean you should see it or will enjoy it.
 Similarly, just because I gave a film a low rating doesn’t mean I think you’re a moron if you happened to like that film.
-There’s value in finding and reading film critics who inspire contemplation and challenge your paradigm, and I appreciate writers who will cause me to rethink my reactions to a film by offering a different, thoughtful perspective.
-I hope to encourage those who read my reviews to be wise and discerning, open to what a film offers while also using caution in determining whether or not to see that film.
+There’s value in finding and reading film critics who inspire contemplation and challenge your paradigm, and I appreciate writers who will cause me to rethink my reactions to a film by offering a different, thoughtful perspective–the truth about a work of art is often found in the benevolent conflict of interpretations.
+Thus, I hope to encourage those who read my reviews to be wise and discerning, open to what a film offers while also using caution in determining whether or not to see that film.